 In healthcare, we aim to improve the performance of machine learning models used for tasks such as disease diagnosis and organ segmentation.
 In the realm of autonomous driving, we introduce a novel transfer learning approach for driver distraction detection.
 In the field of crowdsourcing and ensemble learning, we have proposed new label aggregation techniques that take into account the consistency and accuracy of annotators (models in the case of ensemble learning).
 Further, we investigate the impact of domain fluctuation on model accuracy when segmenting thalamic nuclei and provide a novel technique that facilitates the utilization of low-contrast imaging sequences by developing a model that, albeit trained on advanced imaging technologies, can readily be used on low-contrast yet more widely available imaging sequences without sacrificing too much accuracy.

-By keeping a broad scope, we intend to develop methods that are not only effective in handling uncertainty and domain fluctuations but are also versatile and adaptable across different domains and applications, thereby enhancing the utility of these techniques across different domains.
+By keeping a broad scope, we have developed various methods that are not only effective in handling uncertainty and domain fluctuations but are also versatile and adaptable across different domains and applications, and thus have enhanced the utility of these techniques across different domains.

 \section{Dissertation's Organization}